AI-Behavioral-Science/AI-Behavioral-Science.github.io/pages/2025/index.md

 | **15:20-16:40**    | **Topic 4: How can we envision the future of human-AI collaboration to maximize societal benefits?** <br> Seth Benzell, Erik Brynjolfsson, Jon Kleinberg |
 | **16:40-17:00**    | **Summary and Closing Remarks** |

-Please note that the this preliminary program is subject to change.
+Please note that this preliminary program is subject to change.

 <!-- # Keynotes